projectacrn/acrn-hypervisor/doc/reference/config-options-launch.rst

   power button, or vUART.

 ``allow_trigger_s5``:
-  Allow VM to trigger s5 shutdown flow, this flag works with ``poweroff_channel``
+  Allow the VM to trigger S5 shutdown flow.
+This flag works with ``poweroff_channel``
   ``vuart1(pty)`` and ``vuart1(tty)`` only.